Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Speed of the model was up to 15 despacement/time units  and honestly I would like to have it working at maximum speed.

+It was really hard to tune parameters for this model.

 Something noticeable is that introduction of L2 regularization in